openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 Resources management (particularly CPUs) in Kubernetes/OpenShift is limited and not flexible enough to cover all of our customer use cases.
-This enhancement introduces a new node-plugin that operates at runtime-level for extending CPU resources management on top of Kubernetes and OpenShift platforms.
+This enhancement introduces a runtime-level approach for extending CPU resources management on top of Kubernetes and OpenShift platforms.
-With the existing CPU management design, a container can either request exclusive CPUs or shared CPUs, while with this new node plugin, it would be possible for container workload to request for both.
+With the existing CPU management design, a container can either request exclusive CPUs or shared CPUs, while with this feature, it would be possible for container workload to request for both.

 ## Motivation